Dundee's Youth Mental Health Charity 💜💪

 We exist to make sure that every young person in Dundee who has experienced a mental health or wellbeing challenge is supported to reach their full potential.
 We deliver projects, services and campaigns in the community to tackle stigma, build confidence, develop resources, create networks and most importantly support the positive recovery journey of our young people.

-click here to sign up now and avoid disappointment!
+Spaces are limited, so click here to sign up now and avoid disappointment!

 Adopting one of our seagulls will give a huge boost to our work, and allow us to keep the seagulls and young people happy, healthy and full of chips.